Styyx1/Nocturnia-Readme/README.md

 ## FAQ

 ### Controller Setup
+By default Nocturnia uses [this controller setup](https://www.nexusmods.com/skyrimspecialedition/mods/89649) but you can safely disable the mod in MO2 if you prefer the vanilla layout, we're not really using the keys it frees for anything, I just got used to the controls.

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
 If you can set it up with the mods present in the list, please tell me how or make a pull request for this part of the readme and write it in here.
+There are a few optional Widescreen mods in MO2, but I can not test anything as I don't have a monitor supporting widescreen.

 #### Althro's recommendations